-HFC uses GroupWise email for all full-time faculty, staff, and adjuncts.
+HFC uses Outlook email for all full-time faculty, staff, and adjuncts.
 The following guidelines are based on the HFC Acceptable Use Policy, and include both individual and group uses of HFC email.

 I. Using email for group (blast) messages

 Email to all campus users originates periodically from email@example.com, and is sent on a very limited basis:

 1. To send to an entire group of users, such as all employees or all students, within specific circumstances (see below).

 2. To send to a sub-group of users, such as one of the HFC unions, all faculty members, or all HANK users, within specific circumstances (see below).